unwiredfromreality/dots-and-stuff/README.md

 # Notes
 - nwg-drawer is mapped to ``Win-Space``
 - Desktop users may want to remove the battery module from the waybar config
+- you may want to configure kanshi for your own display config, unless you have a hidpi laptop display